Cowboyserg/get-50-on-twitch/README.md

 The difference between `my_main.py` and `main.py` is that function to find icon with points was taken from another project, so it works not fast enough.

+Be carefull, when program sees icon, it will take control on your mouse and keyboard.